ErelEdry/FlightDelay/README.md

 2. Place the data file as above.

-3. Open `log_try_nadav.Rmd` in RStudio and click Knit to PDF.
+3. Open `final_project.Rmd` in RStudio and click Knit to PDF.
 If you do not have LaTeX installed, run `tinytex::install_tinytex()` once first.

    From the command line: